socialvibe/truex-ads-docs/bluescript-reference.md

 ##### (16) - `focusElement`

-Sets the focus to a specified TXElement. onFocusGained and onFocusLost are triggered when switching focus.
+Sets the focus to a specified button or video. onFocusGained and onFocusLost are triggered when switching focus.

 ###### Parameters